grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 1. Deploy Grafana using Helm, which installs Grafana into a namespace.

-1. Accessing Grafana, which provides steps to sign into Grafana.
+1. Access Grafana, which provides steps to sign into Grafana.

 ### Set up the Grafana Helm repository